On descending cohomology geometrically: Introduction

 This type of question has of course been considered in many contexts, and results in the literature provide a great deal of motivation.
-To begin, from the arithmetic perspective, the theorems of Tate and Honda \cite{tate66,tate71, honda68} often imply (see \S \ref{S:FinField}) that for a prime $p$ of good reduction, there exists an abelian variety $J_p$ such that, if a phantom abelian variety $J/\mathbb Q$ were to exist, then the reduction of $J$ modulo $p$ would be isogenous to $J_p$.
-(The Tate conjecture would then predict that \eqref{eqmodel} is realized by an algebraic cycle on $X \cross J$.)
+To begin, from the arithmetic perspective, the theorems of Tate and Honda \cite{tate66,tate71, honda68} imply (under certain further hypotheses\,; see \S \ref{S:FinField}) that for a prime $\idp$ of good reduction for $X$, there exists an abelian variety $J_\idp/\kappa(\idp)$ such that, if a phantom abelian variety $J/K$ were to exist, then the reduction of $J$ modulo $\idp$ would be isogenous to $J_\idp$.
 Further motivation comes from complex geometry.
-The intermediate Jacobian $J^3(X_{\mathbb C})=H^{1,2}(X_{\mathbb C})/H^3(X_{\mathbb C},\mathbb Z)$ is in this case equal to the algebraic intermediate Jacobian, and is consequently an abelian variety.
-Since the dual abelian variety $\hat J^3(X_{\mathbb C})$ satisfies $H^1(\hat J^3(X_{\mathbb C}),\mathbb Z_\ell)=H^3(X_{\mathbb C},\mathbb Z_\ell(1))$, if the intermediate Jacobian were isogenous to an abelian variety that descended to $\mathbb Q$, this would provide a candidate for a phantom abelian variety.
-Motivating this approach, a special case of a theorem of Deligne \cite{deligneniveau} implies that for a complete intersection threefold with $h^{3,0}=0$, the intermediate Jacobian descends to $\mathbb Q$ and its dual provides a phantom abelian variety.
-In this paper, we establish the existence of phantom abelian varieties under some further hypotheses on the cohomology.
+Under our hypotheses on the Hodge numbers, the intermediate Jacobian $J^{2n+1}(X_{\mathbb C})=H^{n,n+1}(X_{\mathbb C})/H^{2n+1}(X_{\mathbb C},\mathbb Z)$ is equal to the algebraic intermediate Jacobian, and is consequently an abelian variety.
+Since the dual abelian variety $\widehat J^{2n+1}(X_{\mathbb C})$ satisfies $H^1(\widehat J^{2n+1}(X_{\mathbb C}),\mathbb Z_\ell)=H^{2n+1}(X_{\mathbb C},\mathbb Z_\ell(n))$, if the intermediate Jacobian were isogenous to an abelian variety that descended to $K$, this would provide a candidate for a phantom abelian variety.
+As justification for this approach, recall that a theorem of Deligne \cite{deligneniveau} implies that for a complete intersection of odd dimension with Hodge level $1$, the intermediate Jacobian descends to $K$ and its dual provides a phantom abelian variety.